Loading...

 Common measurement equivalents in grams

-Unopened store-bought dough typically lasts until the 'use by' date on the package.
-Once opened, or if it is fresh dough from a bakery, it should be used within 48 to 72 hours for the best flavor and rising capability.
+Unopened, it lasts until the 'best by' date on the package.
+Once opened, it should be used within 24 to 48 hours for best results.

 Explore more ingredients in the other category with complete nutrition information.